-Music A Level can lead to higher education courses and careers in both Music and Music Technology.
+Music A-level can lead to higher education courses and careers in both Music and Music Technology.
 In recent years, several of our students have gone on to study Music and Performance degrees before pursuing successful careers in the music industry.
 Musicians have a large number of transferrable skills which can lead to the following areas: solo/orchestral/chamber performing; composing; recording and producing; song-writing; television and radio; audio engineering; arts administration; education and music therapy.

 MUSIC TECHNOLOGY

 If you are interested in

 studying Music Technology

-at A Level talk to the
+at A-level talk to the

 Director of Music to discuss

 the course requirements

 and content further.

-COMPULSORY AREA OF STUDY The Western Classical Tradition (The Development of the Symphony 1750-1900) Set works-one for detailed study and one for general study OPTIONAL AREAS-CHOOSE 1 Rock and Pop 1960 - 2000 Musical Theatre Jazz 1920 - 1950 No set works for these areas of study OPTIONAL AREAS-CHOOSE 1 Into the Twentieth Century 1895-1935 Into the Twenty-first Century 1980 - Present t Century 1980 - Present Detailed study of two set works.
+COMPULSORY AREA OF STUDY The Western Classical Tradition (The Development of the Symphony 1750-1900) Set works-one for detailed study and one for general study OPTIONAL AREAS-CHOOSE 1 Rock and Pop 1960 - 2000 Pop 1960 - 2000 Musical Theatre Jazz 1920 - 1950 No set works for these areas of study OPTIONAL AREAS-CHOOSE 1 Into the Twentieth Century 1895-1935 Into the Twenty-first Century 1980 - Present Detailed study of two set works.
 Impressionism / Expressionism including serialism / Neo-classicism Detailed study of two set works.
-Representation European composers: Hans Werner-Henze, Witold Lutoslawski, Kaija Saariaho, Sofia Gubaidulina, Sally Beamish, Judith Weir, Mark-Anthony Turnage, Thomas Ades Poulenc, Trio for Oboe, Bassoon and Piano, movement II and Debussy, Three Nocturnes, Number 1, Nuages 1 ' ' movement 3, Ecstasio and Sally Beamish, (Opus Califirnia) Movements 1 (Boardwalk) nish)
+Representation European composers: Hans Werner-Henze, Witold Lutoslawski, Kaija Saariaho, Sofia Gubaidulina, Sally Beamish, Judith Weir, Mark-Anthony Turnage, Thomas Ades Poulenc, Trio for Oboe, Bassoon and Piano, movement II and Debussy, Three Nocturnes, Number 1, Nuages Thomas Ades, Asyla, movement 3, Ecstasio and Sally Beamish, String Quartet No. 2 (Opus Califirnia) Movements 1 (Boardwalk) and 4 (Natural Beamish)

-PHILOSOPHY & ETHICS (OCR)
+PHILOSOPHY (AQA)